medic/cht-docs/content/en/apps/guides/forum-offline.md

 ### TLS on CHT

 CHT uses `nginx` as its front end web server.
-These steps follow the [CHT Self hosting guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting#ssl-certificate-installation) to install our valid certificate:
+These steps follow the [CHT Self-hosting guide](https://github.com/medic/cht-infrastructure/tree/master/self-hosting#ssl-certificate-installation) to install our valid certificate:

 1. Enter the `medic-os` container with `docker exec -it medic-os /bin/bash`